microtrain/bootcamp/01-DevEnvironment/01-InstallUbuntuLinux.md

 ![Keyboard layout](/img/install_ubuntu/keyboard.jpg)

-On the _Who are you?_ screen enter _Your name:_ as your first an last name, accept the default computer and usernames and choose a password.
+On the _"Who are you?"_ screen enter _Your name:_ as your first and last name, accept the default computer and usernames and choose a password.
 Do not forget your password, we are not able to recover this for you.
 Be sure the _Require my password to log in_ option is select and that the _Encrypt my home folder_ option __IS NOT__ selected.
 Click the continue button and wait for the system to install.

 ![Who are you](/img/install_ubuntu/who.jpg)

-While the system installs, you will see series of flash screens telling you the features of Ubuntu.
+While the system installs, you will a series of flash screens telling you the features of Ubuntu.

 ![Installing System](/img/install_ubuntu/installing.jpg)